lgbt-foundation/whitepaper/whitepaper.md

 > **The idea is to have a digital identity that is unique, unhackable and stored in a decentralized environment, and will be used in a respectful way to honor and protect users' physical identities.**

 The LGBT Token identity also gives its members the security in knowing that personal and sensitive data will not be made public, given to third parties, or misused.
-Hacks like the [Ashley Madison Data Breach](https://en.wikipedia.org/wiki/Ashley_Madison_data_breach), the [Facebook/Cambridge Analytics data misuse](https://en.wikipedia.org/wiki/Facebook_and_Cambridge_Analytica_data_breach) or the [recent report of Grindr sharing sensitive HIV status data with other companies](https://www.buzzfeed.com/azeenghorayshi/grindr-hiv-status-privacy), without the consent of the user, can result in long-term and even dangerous consequences for those affected.
+Hacks like the [Ashley Madison Data Breach](https://en.wikipedia.org/wiki/Ashley_Madison_data_breach), the [Facebook data misuse via Cambridge Analytica](https://en.wikipedia.org/wiki/Facebook_and_Cambridge_Analytica_data_breach) or the [recent report of Grindr sharing sensitive HIV status data with other companies](https://www.buzzfeed.com/azeenghorayshi/grindr-hiv-status-privacy), without the consent of the user, can result in long-term and even dangerous consequences for those affected.
 For many members of the LGBT community, protecting their identity is a matter of life or death.
 The Foundation believes that the ownership of their data belongs in the hands of its members.

 ### 2. LGBT Economy